 Trap efficiency trials were conducted with maiden-caught (i.e., fish captured for the first time) chum fry and coho yearlings throughout the season.
 Due to low catch of natural origin steelhead, trap efficiency for steelhead was estimated using natural origin coho smolts.
 No efficiency trials were conducted using Chinook due to very low catches of this species.
-Chum fry trap efficiency was used as a surrogate for Chinook during the 2017 season.
-Captured fish were anesthetized with tricaine methanesulfonate (MS-222) and fry releases were marked with Bismarkbrown dye and yearling releases were marked with alternating upper and lower caudal fin clips.
+Chum fry trap efficiency was used as a surrogate for Chinook and pink salmon during the 2018 season.
+Captured fish were anesthetized with tricaine methanesulfonate (MS-222) and fry releases were marked with Bismark-brown dye whereas yearling releases were marked with alternating upper and lower caudal fin clips.
 Marked fish were allowed to recover in freshwater.
 Marked fry were released at dusk into fast flowing water upstream of a bend in the river, approximately 75 m distance from the trap.
 Marked yearlings were immediately released upstream of the trap, approximately at river km 3.2.
-The release site was selected to maximize mixing of marked and unmarked fish while minimizing inriver predation between release and recapture.
-Trials were conducted every few days to allow adequate time for all marked fish to reach the trap.
+The release site was selected to maximize mixing of marked and unmarked fish while minimizing in-river predation between release and recapture.
+Efficiency trials were conducted every few days to allow adequate time for all marked fish to reach the trap.
 Most marked fish were caught the day immediately following a release.
 Dyed and caudal marked fish captured in the trap were recorded as recaptures.